Main campus of the Georgia Institute of Technology: Brown Hall

 Brown Residence Hall is a coed residence hall in the Georgia Tech Freshman Experience, dedicated in name of Julis L. Brown.
 It was built in 1925 and last renovated in 1993.
 Brown is located on the northeast corner of North Avenue and Techwood Drive.
 Brown Hall is the oldest active residence hall on campus, and is also the smallest of the institute's residence halls.
 It consists of four floors, with only three housing residents, and as of 2019 has a bed count of 91.
-The building has experienced flex spaces similar to Smith Hall in that a bathroom was converted into a bedroom.
-While residents were living in this room, the remainders of toilet plumbing still protruded from the flooring.

-On September 9, 2004, a resident in Brown committed suicide.

 Caldwell Hall

 Caldwell Residence Hall is a coed residence hall in the Georgia Tech Freshman Experience.
 Caldwell is a coed by floor and is the sibling dorm of Folk.
 The building is named after Hugh H. Caldwell, a Registrar for Georgia Tech in the early 1920s and 1930s.
 Caldwell originally cost $478,000 to construct and was designed by the architects Bull & Kenney.
 It was built in 1969 and last renovated in 2002, and as of 2019 it has a bed count of 158.

-In 2001, a group known as the "Caldwell Liberation Army" stole or vandalized over thirty signs removing the letter T. The group was upset by the renovations of Caldwell, which displaced all 157 residents for a year.

 In Fall 2006, Caldwell housed the infamous "triples," which was a project that put three residents into a two-man room.
 Certain pieces of furniture were not provided to the third resident as to accommodate a third bed.
 When spaces became available in other parts of campus, the third resident was moved elsewhere.